josephfinlayson/oldFlowDemo/notes.md

 Future
 ------
+ * Input validation

- * Node callbacks
+ * Node callbacks (nodes can trigger actions elsewhere)
- * Dynamic nodes
+ * Dynamic nodes (nodes depend on accumulated data)
+ * Flow validators (Is this a valid flow?)
- * Flow validators
+ * Flow Data validators (have I collected this data from each branch?)